-In their book Primal Leadership, Daniel Goleman, Richard Boyatzis, and Annie McKee identify the Affiliation leadership style as one that prioritizes creating emotional bonds and harmony.
-This "people-first" approach emphasizes team harmony and increasing morale.
+In their book Primal Leadership, Daniel Goleman, Richard Boyatzis, and Annie McKee identify the affiliation leadership style as one that prioritizes creating emotional bonds and harmony.
+This "people-first" approach emphasizes team cohesion and improving morale.

 This article reviews the meaning of affiliative and other leadership styles, the skills and qualities associated with affiliative leaders, and the characteristics that define this leadership style.